BWRewritten/Bin-Weevils-Rewritten-Client/README.md

 # Bn Weevils Rewritten
 This is the web-based client for Bin Weevils Rewritten, solving the problem of Flash ending support in 2020, resulting in obtaining and using Flash harder.
 This client has many functions, including:
 - Automatically clearing the users' cache when the application is launched (parties and features update instantly!)
 - Discord Rich Presence support.
-Have a shiny Discord status when playing
+Have a shiny Discord status when playing!
 - Embedded (Pepper) Flash Player.
 There's no need to install Flash manually.
-- Automatic client updates to add new fuctionality
+- Automatic client updates to add new fuctionality.

 This is heavily inspired by Penguin World's client.
 We reccommend creating a separate play page, eg (https://play.binweevils.net) so that Flash is fullscreen.
 # Development Installation